The Austrian Presidency of the Council of the European Union, 2nd half of 2018

 The Austrian Council Presidency is a common endeavour of the entire Federal Government.
 Preparations in Austria have already intensified last year.
 In June 2016, an inter-ministerial steering committee was created, which is jointly chaired by the Federal Chancellery and the Federal Ministry for Europe, Integration and Foreign Affairs.
 All ministries as well as representatives of the Parliament, the Federal States, the Office of the Federal President and the social partners are represented in the steering committee.
 The main tasks of the steering committee are the preparation of the national programme as well as the planning of the political meetings and other events during the Presidency.

-Furthermore, in December 2016 an Executive Secretariat in charge of all organisational and logistical issues was established.
-The tasks of the Executive Secretariat include practical planning and realisation of meetings, accreditation of participants, website, logistics etc. While located in the Federal Ministry for Europe, Integration and Foreign Affairs, the Executive Secretariat is the central contact point for all ministries for the above mentioned tasks in order to create synergies and work as cost-efficiently as possible.
+Furthermore, in December 2016 an Executive Secretariat in charge of organisational and logistical issues was established.
+The tasks of the Executive Secretariat include practical planning and realisation of meetings, accreditation of participants, website, logistics etc. The Executive Secretariat is the central contact point for all ministries for the above mentioned tasks in order to create synergies and work as cost-efficiently as possible.
+Responsibility for the Executive Secretariat changed on January 8, 2018, from the Federal Ministry for Europe, Integration and Foreign Affairs to the Federal Chancellery, where the Executive Secretariat is now located.